-Legendary players like AH Fayzee and AA Fayzee, Krishna Prasad, Cotah Ramaswamy, Ramanathan Krishnan soon followed to fetch national glory.
+Legendary players like AH Fayzee and AA Fayzee, Krishna Prasad, Cotah Ramaswamy, Sumant Misra, Man Mohan Lal, Ramanathan Krishnan soon followed to fetch national glory.
 Jaideep Mukherjee and Premjit Lall also proved their skills by reaching Davis Cup finals for three times.

 Vijay Amritraj dominated Indian tennis for almost two years.
 He was able to reach the Wimbledon Quarter-finals in 1973 and 1981 and also the 1973 and 1974 US Open.
 In the year of 1980, Amritraj got world no 16 rank.
-He was also amongst the top ten players in doubles.
+He was also amongst the top 10 players in doubles.
 For 14 years, Vijay Amritraj was the top most players in Asia.

 After that, Ramesh Krishnan also showed excellent performances in various international Tennis events and brought glory to India.
 He was ranked world No.23.
 Ramesh was also ranked world No 1 in the junior category.
 Ramesh Krishnan successfully won 13 ATP singles through his brilliant performance.

 In 1995, Mahesh Bhupathi earned All-America honours in singles and doubles.
 Mahesh participated in the Indian Davis Cup team from 1995 and was ranked at the top in doubles spot in '99 on ATP rankings.
 Mahesh Bhupathi won a total of 10 Doubles Grand Slam titles with different partners, something that is considered as one of the best achievements for a Tennis player.
 In men's doubles, Bhupathi and his partner Leander Paes, won three titles in the French Open, 1999, Wimbledon 1999 and French Open 2001.
 Also in 2001, along with Paes, Bhupati received the Padma Shri, India's highest honour, in New Delhi.

-Rohan Bopanna, was ranked world no.13, in 2010 for his stupendous skills.
+Rohan Bopanna was ranked world no.13, in 2010 for his stupendous skills.
 Along with Aisam-ul-Haq Qureshi, Bopanna reached the US Open Final and won the Johannesburg Open.
 Bopanna and Sania Mirza have performed exceptionally well at the Hopman Cup 2007.